Getting Married ? Notice of Intended Marriage = NOIM

 Death Certificate if a previous married partner is deceased

 Click on the link to download and fill out your notice of intended marriage form.
-Please note it must be signed in my presence.
+Please note it signing the NOIM must be witnessed by myself or an authorised witness indicated on page 2

 Feel free to contact me if you need further assistance